Bellingham is a wonderful community with a great downtown. We regularly

 Market the Bellingham Police Department’s Crime Prevention

-through Environmental Design (CPTED) program
+through Environmental Design (CPTED) program: Loitering is

 frequently identified as a challenge for downtown business owners and